-Given the uncertainty of the effect of each of these drugs on this population, first we will conduct an open-label pilot study of the three proposed drug regimens prior to start of the randomized trial.
-The pilot will enroll 10 women in each study group (group A, then B, then C [below]), in succession.
-The pilot study will allow us to confirm the accuracy of our efficacy estimates and evaluate the proposed dosing regimens and any potential logistical problems prior to the start of the larger trial.
+Given the uncertainty of the effect of each of these drugs on this population, first we conducted an open-label pilot study of the three proposed drug regimens prior to start of the randomized trial.
+The pilot enrolled 10 women in each study group (group A, then B, then C [below]), in succession.
+The pilot study allowed us to confirm the accuracy of our efficacy estimates and evaluate the proposed dosing regimens and any potential logistical problems prior to the start of the larger trial.

-Group A: Women will receive 10mg oral nifedipine (intermediate acting).
+Group A: Women received 10mg oral nifedipine (intermediate acting).
 If either sBP exceeds 155mmHg or dBP 105mmHg after 1h, an additional 10mg dose can be provided each hour for two additional doses (30mg total).

-Group B: Women will receive oral labetalol 200mg.
+Group B: Women received oral labetalol 200mg.
 If either sBP exceeds155mmHg or dBP 110mmHg after 1h, an additional 200mg dose can be provided each hour for two additional doses (200mg).

-Group C: Women will receive a single dose of methyldopa 1000mg.
+Group C: Women received a single dose of methyldopa 1000mg.

 Three arm RCT

-Women will be allocated by chance to one of three oral antihypertensive regimens: labetalol, nifedipine, or methyldopa.
+Women were allocated by chance to one of three oral antihypertensive regimens: labetalol, nifedipine, or methyldopa.
 Rates of efficacy, side effects, and maternal and fetal outcomes will be assessed and compared.
-Enrolled women will be randomised to one of three treatment groups (the final dosing regimens will be determined from the dose finding phase 1).
+Enrolled women were randomised to one of three treatment groups (the final dosing regimens will be determined from the dose finding phase 1).

-Group A: Women randomised to Group A will receive 10mg oral nifedipine (intermediate acting); dose escalation determined by the pilot phase.
+Group A: Women randomised to Group A received 10mg oral nifedipine (intermediate acting); dose escalation determined by the pilot phase.

-Group B: Women randomised to Group B will receive oral labetalol 200mg; dose escalation determined by the pilot phase.
+Group B: Women randomised to Group B received oral labetalol 200mg; dose escalation determined by the pilot phase.

-Group C: Women randomised to Group C will receive a single dose of methyldopa 1000mg; dose escalation determined by pilot phase.
+Group C: Women randomised to Group C received a single dose of methyldopa 1000mg; dose escalation determined by pilot phase.

-In all groups, if the treatment goal (defined as sBP 130-150mmHg and dBP 80-100mmHg) is achieved within 6h treatment will be continued up to 24 hours postpartum unless deemed clinically unnecessary after delivery.
-If the treatment goal is not achieved within 6h, women will receive the standard of care treatment for this indication.
-After the administration of the drugs, BP and pulse will be recorded every 20min.
+In all groups, if the treatment goal (defined as sBP 130-150mmHg and dBP 80-100mmHg) is achieved within 6h treatment was continued up to 24 hours postpartum unless deemed clinically unnecessary after delivery.
+If the treatment goal is not achieved within 6h, women received the standard of care treatment for this indication.
+After the administration of the drugs, BP and pulse was recorded every 20min.